Foxinatel/COMS20012-Notes/csb.typ

   [Temporal safety],[Attempting to access memory that was previously freed] )

-*How do we fix these:*\
+=== How do we fix these:
 Short term:
 - Do not teach programmers unsafe practice
 - Listen to your compiler
 Longer term:
 - Maybe we should make it harder to do dangerous things?
-- Language standard, compilers, and tools evolve.
+- Language standard, compilers, and tools evolve

-*Buffer Overflow:*
+=== Buffer Overflow:
 - Caused by writing more data than intended
 - Leads to memory corruption
 Arrays are fixed-size blocks of contiguous memory.
-It's very easy to fall out of the allocated region.
+It's very easy to fall out of the allocated region

-*Consequences:*
+=== Consequences:
 - Unintended modification of all memory
 - Arbitrary code execution

-*Counermeasures:*
+=== Counermeasures:
 - Modern CPUs don't allow you to write and execute regions of memory at the same time
   - This can still be circumvented with attacks like a "return to libc" attack
 - Stack canaries